-Dr. Martin Madsen is a Byron K. Trippet Assistant Professor of Physics at Wabash College.
+Dr. Martin Madsen is an Associate Professor of Physics at Wabash College.
 Like many Wabash professors who engage in research, Madsen incorporates junior and senior Physics majors into his research into many experimental topics, including a chaotic double-pendulum, dynamic holography, and optical tweezers.
 Madsen’s much lauded “Mythbusters” research into everyday questions allows non-Physics majors or minors to glimpse into the research life of a Physics professor.
 Madsen also serves as the advisor to Wabash Society of Physics Students, which plans community events as well as allows students to explore questions of physical science.
 Madsen’s work as an experimental physicist explores the questions of atomic physics, coulomb crystals, and graphene ion traps.

 Madsen lives in Crawfordsville with his wife Jessica and their three children, Alia, Tanner, and Elena.
 He enjoys continuing his love of Legos with his children and often plays Wii video games with his family.
 Madsen bikes to Wabash for work every day no matter the weather and works to minimize his carbon footprint with his family by gardening, food preservation, and supporting his wife’s spinning and weaving.